nati011/SNA-Social-Network-Analysis-and-Visualization-tool/README.md

 [done]

-Instead of using node pointers for the adjecency lists use ids name change node struct to -> Person
+1)Instead of using node pointers for the adjecency lists use ids

+2)name change node struct to -> Person